 "Don't worry, Katara," Aang reassured her.

-He smiled at her, but she did not notice him as she looked around the place.
-Aang suppressed the sad frown from showing on his face at her lack of reaction.
+He smiled at her, but she did not notice it as she looked around the place.
+Aang suppressed a sad frown from showing on his face at her lack of reaction.

 "I know, but that could take months and possibly years!"
 Katara exclaimed, exasperated.